braze-inc/braze-docs/_docs/_hidden/private_betas/facebook_setup.md

 ![Facebook Connected][8]

-At any point in time, you will also be able to disconnec your Facebook account from Braze by simply clicking the <b>Disconnect Facebook</b> button.
+At any point in time, you will also be able to disconnect your Facebook account from Braze by simply clicking the <b>Disconnect Facebook</b> button.

 ### Exporting Your Users into Facebook